DanielJuravski/deep-learning-4-sequences/ass3/README.bilstm.txt

 -options:
 	--output <pred file>: Path for the predicted data output.
 If not given, default is the test.pred in current directory. (optional).

-That script assumes that, the <modelFile> that is passed, fitts the <repr> that is passed.
+That script assumes that:
+1. The <modelFile> that is passed, fits the <repr> that is passed.
 Otherwise there will be an exeption. i.e:
 $ python bilstmTrain.py a trainFile modelFile
 will create model that can feed only the next command:
 $ python bilstmTag.py a modelFile inputFile
 and so on...

+2. bilstmTrain.py outputs 2 files to the current directory (tag_set.pkl, <repr>_vocab.pkl).
+These are required to be in the current directory when running bilstmTag.py.